mayaamit11/PatternAnalysis-2025/recognition/improved_unet_maya/README.md

 Training and validation metrics demonstrated stable convergence, and the final model generalized well to the test set.
 All results were generated reproducibly on UQ’s Rangpur A100 GPU cluster.

----

-This version is ready for submission:
-- Tutors can directly copy–paste your commands.
-- They know exactly where the model parameters live.
-- It works even if they skip your `.sbatch` scripts.
-- You’ve documented all expected outputs and results.